LisaHJung/O4B/README.md

 In your browser, go to the following url: http://localhost:8080/rolldice

-Refresh the page multiple times to see random numbers from 1-6 being generated on your screen.
+Refresh the page multiple times.
+This app will generate random numbers from 1-6 just as if you were rolling a dice.
 ![Roll the dice mov](https://github.com/user-attachments/assets/79908390-adbc-4381-b81e-dffc67f0ea34)

-**Run the OTel collector and Jaeger using Docker**
+**Using Docker, run the OTel collector and Jaeger**
 ```
 //in the project directory
 docker compose up --build